Multi-patch multi-group epidemic model with varying infectivity: Proof of Theorem

 From the above formulas, we deduce that

 where we have used the fact that $u$ solves \eqref{eq:backward}.
 Taking the conditional expectation given that $X(s)=\ell'$ in the last identity yields the formula \eqref{eq:FK}, since

 \end{proof}

-\begin{remark} Would the Markov process $X_k$ be a diffusion, then the system of ODEs \eqref{eq:backward} would be replaced by a parabolic PDE, and a similar Feynman--Kac formula in such a situation is well--known, see, e.g., Chapter 3.8 in Pardoux and R\u{a}\c{s}canu \cite{PaRa}. \end{remark}
+\begin{remark} Would the Markov process $X_k$ be a diffusion, then the system of ODEs \eqref{eq:backward} would be replaced by a parabolic PDE, and a similar Feynman--Kac formula in such a situation is well-known, see, e.g., Chapter 3.8 in \cite{PaRa}. \end{remark}

 We can now derive an explicit formula for $\bar{S}^\ell_k(t)$. \begin{prop} The solution of equation \eqref{eq:S} is given by the following formula: for any $1\le k\le K$, $1\le\ell\le L$, $t>0$,